-Do not forget this step: With my Slow-Cooker Kalua Pig recipe, I tell folks not to add any liquid.
-But with a pressure cooker, you have to add some liquid for it to work properly.
+Do not forget this step: With a pressure cooker, you have to add some liquid for it to work properly.
 Check your manual to see what the minimum amount of liquid is for your particular model, and adjust accordingly.
 (After some digging and experimenting, I discovered that 1 cup of water is perfect for this recipe in my Instant Pot.)

 Next, cover and lock the lid.
-If you’re using an Instant Pot, select the “Manual” button and press the “+” button until you hit 90 minutes.
-Once the pot is programmed, walk away.
-If you’re using a stovetop pressure cooker, you won’t have to worry about pressing all those fancy buttons.
+If you're using an Instant Pot, select the "Manual" button and press the "+" button until you hit 90 minutes.
+For an electric pressure cooker, set it for 90 minutes a high pressure.
+If you're using a stovetop pressure cooker, you won't have to worry about pressing all those fancy buttons.
 Just cook on high heat until high pressure is reached.
 Then, reduce the heat to low to maintain high pressure for about 75 minutes.

-When the stew is finished cooking, the Instant Pot will switch automatically to its “Keep Warm” mode.
-If you’re at home, press the “Keep Warm/Cancel” button to turn off the cooker and let the pressure come down naturally quicker.
-If you’re using a stovetop pressure cooker, remove the pot from the heat.
+When the pork is finished cooking, the Instant Pot or electric pressure cooker will switch automatically to its "Keep Warm" mode.
+If you're at home, press the "Keep Warm/Cancel" button to turn off the cooker and let the pressure come down naturally quicker.
+If you're using a stovetop pressure cooker, remove the pot from the heat.
 In either case, let the pressure release naturally (which will take about 15 minutes).

 Transfer the cooked pork to a large bowl and taste the cooking liquid remaining in the pot.
 Adjust the seasoning with water or salt if needed.

-Chop the cabbage head into six wedges and add them to the cooking liquid.
+Add the cabbage wedges to the cooking liquid.
 Replace the lid and cook the cabbage under high pressure for 3 to 5 minutes.
 When the cabbage is done cooking, activate the quick-release valve to release the pressure.

 While the cabbage is cooking, shred the pork.
 Once the cabbage is cooked, pile it on your shredded pork.

-- Kalua Pig in the Slow Cooker: (Get the full recipe here.)
+Slow cooker directions: (Get the full recipe here.)
 Line the slow cooker with the raw bacon.
 Prepare the pork as directed above and place in the slow cooker.
-Don’t add any water!
-Roast on low for about 16 hours.
+Don't add any water!
+Cook on low for about 16 hours.
 (Note: Newer slow cookers are hotter and may only require 9 to 12 hours on the low setting.)
 Remove the finished pork from the slow cooker, add the shredded cabbage, and let the cabbage cook while you cool and shred the pork.

-- Kalua Pig in the Oven: Prepare the pork as for Slow-Cooker Kalua Pig, but in a large Dutch oven or heavy stockpot with a lid.
-Place the pot a 300°F oven or over the lowest burner heat on the stovetop until fork-tender.
+Oven or stovetop directions: Prepare the pork as for Slow-Cooker Kalua Pig, but in a large Dutch oven or heavy stockpot with a lid.
+Place the pot in a 300°F oven or over the lowest burner heat on the stovetop until fork-tender.